Preamble

 Following completion of the redistricting commission’s proposed representative districts, the State shall convene citizen review committees, with at least one committee representing each county but no more than five per county, composed of no more than one hundred random citizens each, and such committees shall share demographics similar to that of the counties thereof.

-No citizen of the committees shall be an elected or appointed official of the United States or any state or territory.
+No citizen of the committees shall be an elected or appointed official of the United States or any state or territory, and such citizens shall have attained the Age of eighteen Years.

 Each committee shall be composed of the smallest average number of citizens within the committees of the county, to enable effective discussion.
 The purposes of such committees shall be to deliberate the cultural, historical, and demographic coherence of proposed representative districts and to assess if such districts correspond to actual communities within the counties such committees represent.
 Wherever a county has a sufficiently large population, such committees shall, to the greatest extent possible, represent the distinct subcultures within the county such committee or committees represent.